 Increases the Level of Adeptus Art: Herald of Frost by 3.

 Getting this Constellation is an event worthy of puking blood.
 Good thing you have your C5 Qiqi to heal you up.

 C6: Rite of Resurrection

-This constellation is without many caveats, as it allows the player to recover from any mistake as long as Qiqi’s Burst is available.
-However, it does not provide any direct damage increases or returns Bursts lost from dying for the team, so a team whose rotation is delayed due to lack of energy will still be behind schedule even if they averted a team wipe due to Qiqi, and so it may still just be more optimal to reset if you have to resurrect more than 1 teammate who is dependent to a significant extent on their Burst.
+This Constellation is without many caveats, as it allows the player to recover from any mistake as long as Qiqi’s Burst is available.
+However, it does not provide any direct damage increases, or returns Energy lost from dying for the team, so a team whose rotation is delayed due to lack of Energy will still be behind rotation schedule even if they averted a team wipe due to Qiqi, and so it may still just be more optimal to reset if you have to resurrect more than 1 teammate who is dependent to a significant extent on their Burst.

 Qiqi the General Healer